 The expat community in Vietnam is massive and is very helpful.
 I moved to Ho Chi Minh City, the expat community is where I started to build a network of friends or simply finding answers to my everyday questions about getting around and finding everything in the country.

 Both Hanoi and Ho Chi Minh City have a huge expat base, while in smaller cities like Hoi An and Da Nang, I’m 100% sure you will find them too.
+There are a surprisingly number of long term expats in the country, from travelers who fell in love with Vietnam and just stayed to travelers who fell in love with Vietnamese people, got married, and stayed.

 RELATED POST: Join the active expat’s Facebook group in Vietnam